 Be sure to look for the sign, as otherwise it’s easy to miss.
 It’s located at the end of the main shopping street, and you’ll need to pay 3 TL for entry, whether or not you order food.

 Again, detailed information about the attraction, either on-site or online, is nonexistent.
 Presumably, these caves were originally dug out in ancient times, much like those of Cappadocia.
-After all, Midyat is located in Upper Mesopotamia and has thus been inhabited for millennia.
+After all, Midyat is located in Upper Mesopotamia, a region that’s been inhabited for millennia.

 Judging by the furniture on display, it’s likely that more recent Midyat residents, hoping to escape the summer heat, decided to put the caves to good use.

 It’s unclear, however, if the furniture here is original, or if it was all arranged by the organizers.
 In any case, seeing this luxurious furniture set up in a cave is a strange sight.
 It appears like some kind of elite underground bunker from the Cold War era.